Why is My CPAP Mask Leaking? Causes and Prevention Tips

 2. The nasal pillow

-3. The nasal CPAP mask
+3. The nasal mask

-Any mask type can leak air if it's the wrong size, doesn't match your facial structure, has the pressure set too high, gets worn out, or is dislodged by you moving in your sleep.
+Any CPAP mask can leak air if it's the wrong size, doesn't match your facial structure, has the pressure set too high, gets worn out, or is dislodged by you moving in your sleep.

 1. Check the mask’s fit.
 If it's too tight or too loose, adjust the straps or wait until you're in your sleeping position before putting it on.